-School Camps are an important learning and socialising experience and are part of the school curriculum for Year 6.
-Year 6 camp fee is covered within our school fee structure, so no extra cost is required.
+School Camps are an important learning and socialising experience and are part of the school curriculum for Year 5 and 6.
+The camp fees are covered within our school fee structure, so no extra cost is required.

 INTERSCHOOL SPORT

 Students will participate in a variety of sporting events with local Catholic & Government schools.
 Parents will be made aware of selection to teams and training sessions via Parent Slips.